conjurinc/apidocs/api.md

 * It has a fixed life span of several minutes, after which it is no longer valid.

 Before the token can be used to make subsequent calls to the API, it must be formatted.
-Take the response from the `authenticate` call and base64-encode it and strip out newlines.
+Take the response from the `authenticate` call and base64-encode it, stripping out newlines.

 ```
 token=$(echo -n $response | base64 | tr -d '\r\n')